 SBE recognizes the right of all students and staff to attend physically and emotionally safe schools.
 Safe schools create the conditions necessary to foster academic achievement and the health of Washington's K-12 system.
 Unless students are safe and have "felt safety," both physically and emotionally, they are at a greater risk of not fulfilling their potential within the educational system.
-In order to support the positive mental health and self-actualization of our students, schools must tend to each student's basic needs, including the need to be valued and have healthy, connected relationships.
+In order to support the positive mental health and self-actualization of our students, schools must value the diverse cultures, abilities and learning styles of students and tend to each student's basic needs, including the need to be valued and have healthy, connected relationships.

-- To promote student well-being the Board feels it is essential to understand more about the environment they are exposed to at school.
-To this end the Board intends to convene a workgroup to examine options for a statewide survey of school climate and culture. - The Board will consider adding student well-being as an indicator in the System Health report or to the School Improvement Framework.
+• To promote student well-being the Board believesfeels it is essential to understand more about the environment they are exposed to at school.
+To this end the Board intends to convene a workgroup to examine-options for a statewide survey of school climate and culture.
+Using the workgroup recommendations Tthe Board will determine how consider adding student well-being would be reflected as an indicator in the System Health report or to the School Improvement Framework.

-- Develop a statewide framework for school safety and mental health to provide all schools with access to mental health professionals in schools with links to community-based mental health and other healthcare providers, wrap around supports for students, professional development to support mental health, social emotional learning, trauma-informed instruction, positive behavioral interventions and support (PBIS), and emergency preparedness for all educators and other school staff. - Shift the focus of discipline to an integrated student supports system that keeps youth engaged in school and out of the juvenile justice system.7 - Strengthen current high school health learning standards to include information on mental health relevant to students and improve mental health instruction in K-12. - Expand efforts to support the emotional well-being of our teachers.
+- Develop a statewide framework for school safety and mental health to provide all schools with access to mental health professionals in schools with links to community-based mental health and other healthcare providers, wrap around supports for students,6 professional development to support mental health, social emotional learning, trauma-informed instruction, positive behavioral interventions and support (PBIS), and emergency preparedness for all educators and other school staff. - Shift the focus of discipline to an integrated student supports system that keeps youth engaged in school and out of the juvenile justice system.7 - Strengthen current high school health learning standards to include information on mental health relevant to students and improve mental health instruction in K-12. - Expand efforts to support the emotional well-being of our teachers. - Expand efforts to ensure students have agency and input in their learning environments.

-- Students, parents, and educators report improvements in well-being, school climate, and culture. - Schools report implementation of proven approaches to increase engagement and improve school climate. - Exclusionary discipline rates decline and exclusionary discipline disproportionality decreases. - Chronic absenteeism decreases and attendance rates increase.
+- Students, parents, and educators, and administrators report improvements in well-being, school climate, and culture. - Schools report implementation of proven approaches to increase engagement and improve school climate. - Exclusionary discipline, including expulsion and suspension, rates decline and exclusionary discipline disproportionality decreases. - Chronic absenteeism decreases and attendance rates increase. - The graduation rate will increase more rapidly than is currently occurring. [note need to refine language]